Home / Main Line Neighborhoods / Malvern: Main Line Parent Neighborhood Tour

 Malvern’s food scene has blossomed in recent years, offering everything from casual cafés to fine dining establishments.
 Local favorites include:

-- Malvern Buttery: Community gathering space offering artisanal breads, pastries, and coffee
+• The Malvern Buttery: A community gathering space offering artisanal breads, pastries, and coffee

 Time to Shop in Malvern

-The most central shopping location for everyday essentials you need from Target and Wegman’s is at the intersection of Morehall Road and Route 202.
-If you’re looking for more quaint shops, head to King Street.
+The most central shopping location for everyday essentials you need from Target and Wegmans Food Markets is at the intersection of Morehall Road and Route 202.
+If you’re looking for more quaint shops, head to Malvern Borough’s King Street.

 Pop into Terra Culture Gifts for everything from jewelry to candles.
-For women’s clothing, accessories, and gifts, check out 12 West Boutique.
+For women’s clothing, accessories, and gifts, check out 12 West Boutiques.
+Swing by The Indie Shelf to peruse natural beauty products at this woman-owned local pick.
 It would be easy to spend an afternoon shopping just on King Street.
-For a complete store listing, visit this page.

-Malvern is also home to a QVC Outlet thanks to the neighboring town of West Chester housing the corporate headquarters.
-This store has everything from housewares and appliances to clothing, shoes and even some things you never knew you needed.
+Malvern is also home to a QVC Outlet thanks to the neighboring town of West Chester, which houses the corporate headquarters.
+This store has everything from housewares and appliances to clothing, shoes, and even some things you never knew you needed.

 Malvern Special Events

 Several times a year Malvern pulls out all the stops.
 Their celebrations and special events are neatly divided by season.
-You’ll want to check the Malvern Business Association on a regular basis for specifics on their monthly strolls and seasonal events!
+You’ll want to check the Malvern Business & Professional Association on a regular basis for specifics on their monthly strolls and seasonal events.

 Are you a Malvern resident?
 Maybe you visit often and have a favorite food or shopping spot?
 We welcome your suggestions in the comments section below.

-Lead Photo by Steven Warren.
-The original version of this story was written by Sarah L. Bender in 2018.
+Lead photo courtesy of Malvern Borough.
+The original version of this story was written by Sarah L. Bender in 2018, with 2026 updates by Becky Ormsbee.

 NO COMMENTS